-The sites used in our study are shown in Figure 1, with a focus on south-west England where a large M_2 OTL signal is present.
-Of the 21 stations, 14 stations are in south-west England: covering both sides of Bristol channel (ANLX, SWAS, CARI, CAMO, PADT, APPL, TAUT) and northern coast of English Channel up to Herstmonceux (PMTH, PRAE, EXMO,

-- 75 PBIL, POOL, CHIO, SANO, HERT) with one site (BRST) in the south.
-Two sites are in northern England (WEAR, LOFT), two in Scotland (LERI, BRAE) with one site in central Europe (ZIM2).
+The sites used in our study are shown in Fig. 1, with a focus on south-west England where a large $M_2$ OTL signal is present.
+Of the 21 stations, 14 stations are in south-west England: covering both sides of the Bristol Channel (ANLX, SWAS, CARI, CAMO, PADT, APPL, TAUT) and northern coast of the English Channel up to Herstmonceux (PMTH, PRAE, EXMO, PBIL, POOL, CHIO, SANO, HERT) with one site (BRST) in the south.
+Two sites are in northern England (WEAR, LOFT) and two in Scotland (LERI, BRAE), with one site in central Europe (ZIM2).
 All sites are equipped with GPS+GLONASS receivers.
-Note that sites CAMO, LERI and ZIM2 sites replace CAMB, LERW and ZIMM respectively, which were used by Penna et al. (2015), to allow for use of GLONASS data recorded at the former set of sites. - Aside from the addition of GLONASS data, an important difference to the study of Penna et al. (2015) is the shift in time period from 2007.0-2013.0 to 2010.0-2014.0.
-This shift provides sufficient GLONASS data following the upgrade of many 80 receivers to track GLONASS from 2009 that followed the restoration of the GLONASS constellation finished in March 2010 (24 SVs).
-Despite this covering a shorter time span, the length of continuous observations at each site (minimum availability of 95% through the dataset) exceeds the recommended ~ 1000 days of continuous observations (4 years with 70% availability) (Penna et al., 2015).
-The selected time period is fully covered by a complete and homogeneous set of reprocessed orbit and - 85 clock products.
+Note that sites CAMO, LERI and ZIM2 sites replace CAMB, LERW and ZIMM, respectively, which were used by Penna et al. (2015), to allow use of GLONASS data recorded at the former set of sites.

+Aside from the addition of GLONASS data, an important difference to the study of Penna et al. (2015) is the shift in time period from 2007.0-2013.0 to 2010.0-2014.0.
+This shift provides sufficient GLONASS data following the upgrade of many receivers to track GLONASS from 2009 that followed the restoration of the GLONASS constellation that was finished in March 2010 (24 satellite vehicles; SVs).
+Despite this covering a shorter time span, the length of continuous observations at each site (minimum availability of 95 % through the dataset) exceeds the recommended $\sim 1000 \, d$ of continuous observations (4 years with 70 % availability) (Penna et al., 2015).
+The selected time period is fully covered by a complete and homogeneous set of reprocessed orbit and clock products.